baskuit/pinyon/src/readme.md

 * `VectorInt`
 These vectors are only expected to range over the legal actions at a given matrix node.
 As such the primary state implementation uses `std::array<Action, MAX_ACTIONS>` etc.
  Some games may have a large upper bound on the number of actions, and storing them in standard array may not be feasible.
- **Warning**: Use of vectors is not yet supported.
+In this case, the use of `std::vector<Action>` is encouraged.
+This is especially true if using MatrixUCB or a variant, since then the use of arrays would require `MAX_ACTIONS * MAX_ACTIONS` elements.

 * `MatrixInt`
 * `MatrixReal`
-The 'math' header contains a simple implementation of matrices as two dimensional standard arrays.
-It is really only necessary that this type hold search statistics and assist in computation with a multiplication overload.
+The 'math' header contains a simple implementation of matrices via standard arrays and standard vectors.

 ## State
 	template <class _TypeList>